justin2004/weblog/relational_as_graph/README.md

 ```

 Notice this time we are producing quads (triples in a named graph).
-We get one named graph per databse table.
+We get one named graph per database table.

 ## Final Thoughts